Albums & Photographs of the Wilhelm Gustloff

 The following two are color slides of the Wilhelm Gustloff in Genoa, Italy in 1939.

 These were part of a larger collection of color slides in Genoa that featured other ships of the KdF fleet at anchor.
-The last three were taken during one of her voyages in what is either Hamburg or Stettin.
+The last three were taken during one of her voyages in Hamburg.
 The first view is taken of her bow looking out into the harbor, the second shows her passengers sitting on the Sun Deck, and the final image is of the Gustloff at anchor.
 For some reason, out of all the Wilhelm Gustloff items I come across, none cause more of a frenzy than color slides.
 The number of people who collect color slides from World War II in general is ever increasing it seems.
 As I find the available time, I have also begun colorizing many photographs of her which can be seen throughout the museum website.